PascalPahlevi/PBP_Assignment2/PBP_Assignment2/readme.md

 ## Explain some of the HTML5 tags that you know.

-Among the many HTML5 tags that exist, the ones I am most familiar with are <h1> to <h6> tags, the <table> tag, and the <title> tag.
-To begin with, the <h1> to <h6> tag can be used to define HTML headings.
+Among the many HTML5 tags that exist, the ones I am most familiar with are "<h1> to <h6>" tags, the "<table>" tag, and the "<title>" tag.
+To begin with, the "<h1> to <h6>" tag can be used to define HTML headings.
 These tags allow us to change the size of the text, whether we want it larger or smaller.
-For the <table> tag, it can be used to define and create tables within the website.
+For the "<table>" tag, it can be used to define and create tables within the website.
 This can be useful in listing data sets or if we want a way in presenting data cleanly within the website.
-Finally, we have the <title> tag which, to put simply, defines the title of the document.
+Finally, we have the "<title>" tag which, to put simply, defines the title of the document.

 ## What are the differences between margin and padding?